Who we are

 The Positive Impact Rating (PIR) is a Swiss Association, which governs the rating.

-PIR was initiated by a group of concerned business school experts and has been founded by the endorsers WWF, Oxfam International and the UNGC Switzerland, with the active support of the funders VIVA Idea and the Mission Possible Foundation.
+PIR was initiated by a group of concerned business school experts and has been founded by the endorsers WWF, Oxfam International and the UNGC Switzerland, with the active support of the funders VIVA Idea and The Institute for Business Sustainability (IBS).

 The Positive Impact Rating aims to foster collaboration, inspire deep change and remove the competition and pressure of a traditional rating.